 - At this point, your draft application has been created.
 The system will default to 'edit' mode and you can input information and save it by clicking the 'save draft' button at the bottom of the page.
-Once you have selected your Irish Research Body you should scroll down to the bottom of the screen and click on the Save Draft button at the bottom of the screen.
-Once you have clicked Save Draft, the draft application form will be saved and there will be a unique project id attached to the application and some sections that were hidden will become available for editing. - As each applicant can only submit ONE application to each scheme, the icon to create a new application will no longer be visible on your home page once you have created and save a draft application.
+Once you have selected your Irish Research Body you should scroll down to the bottom of the screen and click on the bottom of the screen.
+Once you have clicked save Draft button at the bottom of the screen.
+Once you have clicked save Draft, the draft application form will be saved and there will be a unique project id attached to the application and some sections that were hidden will become available for editing. - As each applicant can only submit ONE application to each scheme, the icon to create a new application will no longer be visible on your home page once you have created and save a draft application.